 Unfortunately, these mortgages sometimes move into foreclosure when owners miss their monthly mortgage payments.
 The lender needs to recoup some of their initial investment in the property, so they turn to HUD to help sell the homes.

 Both the government and the lender use the resale of the home to help make up for their loss.
-These two agencies are often concerned with selling the house quickly, which is why they tend to have lower than average prices.
+These two agencies are often concerned with selling the house quickly.
+That is why they tend to have lower than average prices.

 The downside to purchasing one of these homes is that they are sold completely as is.
 The government and the lender do not offer any programs or take any part in cleaning up the properties.